(lightly revised 13 July 2025)

 Pages 12-13 of this report from the World Bank give some data on current urban land and rates of growth, which suggest that for most Asian countries, the outlook is not quite as bad as suggested by the graph above.
 But there are probably ambiguities with the definition and measurement of “urban” and “rural”.
 And whatever the exact parameters, a precautionary principle seems sensible, because the overall pattern is quite general: when one part increases at a constant percentage rate, the other part doesn’t just decline, it declines at an accelerating percentage rate.

-I agree that this does not seem to be widely appreciated.
-Perhaps it is appreciated by ecologists, but on a quick search I could not find obviously relevant commentary.
 Claire suggests a couple of reasons why it may be neglected.
-First, individuals and governments tend to focus more on things which show compound growth, because that is where his response investment and career and taxation opportunities tend to be found.
+First, individuals and governments tend to focus more on things which show compound growth, because that is where Investment and career and taxation opportunities tend to be found.
 We tend to be less aware of complementary things which are declining.
 Second, evidence-based people focus on things which are quantified; but things which are declining tend not to be quantified, precisely because of the lack of positive opportunities.
 I agree with both these points.

-We can then summarise, loosely speaking, like this:
+We can then summarise like this: